evolvingstuff/vdw2/content/posts/guidelines-for-optimizing-design-and-analysis-of-clinical-studies-of-nutrient-effects.md

 #### See also VitaminDWiki

-* <a href="/posts/vitamin-d-clinical-trials-should-be-based-on-vitamin-d-tests" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D clinical trials should be based on Vitamin D tests – Aug 2017">Vitamin D clinical trials should be based on Vitamin D tests – Aug 2017</a> co-authored by Henry Lahore
+* [Vitamin D clinical trials should be based on Vitamin D tests – Aug 2017](/posts/vitamin-d-clinical-trials-should-be-based-on-vitamin-d-tests) co-authored by Henry Lahore